RON for Power of Attorney Documents

 Financial Power of Attorney

-Financial POAs may be eligible for RON, but acceptance varies widely among banks and financial institutions.
-Some institutions still require in-person notarization or wet signatures.
+These may be eligible for RON, but banks and financial institutions often have strict requirements.
+Some still require in-person notarization.

 The county recording office allows it

-This is one of the most common areas where acceptance must be verified in advance.
+This is one of the most common areas where verification is required.

-In these cases, mobile in-person notarization is often the safer option.
+In these situations, mobile notary service is usually the safer choice.

 How RON Works for Power of Attorney Documents

-When a POA is eligible for RON, the process typically follows these steps:
+When a POA qualifies for RON, the process includes:

 Why RON Is Helpful for Power of Attorney Situations